 - Code Violations

 - Curbs/Handicap Ramps

 - Fire Safety

 The MyColumbus app gives you access to city services and information on your smart phone.

-Developed by the Weinland Park Collaborative for the University District, the guide gives residents a step-by-step approach to problem properties in their area.
+Developed by the Weinland Park Collaborative for the University District, the guide gives residents a step-by-step approach to problem properties and difficult neighbors in the University District.

 American Electric Power: 1-800-277-2177

 Be sure to call the City before you dig!
 Do so by contacting the utility marking service at 811 or 1-800-362-2764

 City of Columbus Public Health provides clinical services and public health programs and can be reached at 614-645-7417.